542154968/VUE-UI-By-Myself/scroll.md

             if (this.dataList.length <= 1) {
                 return
             }
-            this.curScroll = e.wheelDelta > 0 ? this.curScroll - 10 : this.curScroll + 10
+            this.curScroll = e.wheelDelta > 0 ? this.curScroll - this.mouseScrollSpeed : this.curScroll + this.mouseScrollSpeed
             if (-this.curScroll >= 0) {
                 this.curScroll = this.ulHeight
             }